 Air travel during pregnancy tips and hints:

 - Circulation – It will be very important to get up and stretch on the flight.
 Think about sitting in an aisle seat in order to do this freely.
 It might also be really beneficial to get some decent compression socks to help manage the swelling and circulation.

 - Comfort – The bigger you get, the more uncomfortable the flight will get.
 There is no more pulling yourself up in a ball to be comfy.
 Space just seems super lacking and your body will start cramping up easily.
 Take a few neck pillows for support if you can or ask for extra pillows.
 I had one ‘beanbag’ style neck pillow and an inflatable one and I used both.
 Popping a pillow behind your lower back will help with comfort levels as well.

 - Hydration – Hydration on a flight is important even if you’re not pregnant, so you can imagine how super important it is when you have to keep your fluids up with your baby.
-I recommend to take your own water bottle and ask the flight attendants to refill it for you as you empty it.
+I recommend taking your own water bottle and asking the flight attendants to refill it for you as you empty it.

-- Doctor certificate and medical records – Keep these in your carry on luggage, just for in case.
+- Doctor certificate and medical records – Keep these in your carry-on luggage, just in case.
 It is important to have your medical records with you as well.
 We all heard about that baby born on a plane flight not too long ago right??

 - Choose your seat carefully – Can you have a seat with extra leg room?
 Should you choose the aisle seat so you can get up and move around to get the circulation flowing?